La Costa WCT

-The La Costa WCT was a men's tennis tournament played in La Costa, California, from 1973 to 1977.
-The event was part of the WCT Tour and was played on outdoor hard courts.
+The La Costa WCT was a men's professional tennis tournament played on outdoor hard courts at the La Costa Country Club in La Costa, California, United States from 1973 to 1977.
+The event was initially part of the WCT Tour until 1976 when it became an International Players Association (IPA) event.
+The final edition in 1977 was part of the Grand Prix circuit.